ihavethatonvinyl/blog/content/conversations/interview-with-steve-sladkowski.md

 Yes…there's a place in Hamburg in Germany that I love called Zardoz Records.
 Well, I think there was Academy Records.
 It used to be in Brooklyn.
-I don't know if it's open still [*ed note, they moved a few blocks away and operate as an annex to the Manhattan store*].
+I don't know if it's open still (_**ed note**: they moved a few blocks away and operate as an annex to the Manhattan store_).
 There are some great ones, kind of all over.
 My wife [is from] Louisville, so there's great record shopping there.
 We live in Toronto, but [there’s] great shopping in Kentucky for records too.
 Whenever we go down there, I always check out all the stores.
 Grimey’s in Nashville, another